doserjef/Switzerland24-Spatial-Workshop/README.md

 corresponding lecture material that is available in the [lectures](./lectures) directory.

-- `01a-intro-to-hms.pdf`: *will be added shortly* a broad introduction to hierarchical modelling and its use in population and community ecology.
+- `00-intro-to-hms.pdf`: a broad introduction to hierarchical modelling and its use in population and community ecology.
-- `01b-occupancy.pdf`: introduction to occupancy modelling, the `spOccupancy` package, and a very short introduction to Bayesian Markov chain Monte Carlo (MCMC) methods.
+- `01-occupancy.pdf`: introduction to occupancy modelling, the `spOccupancy` package, and a very short introduction to Bayesian Markov chain Monte Carlo (MCMC) methods.
 - `02-intro-to-spatial-models.pdf`: introduction to spatial modelling